 Yes.
-Include a separate note with your Application for Registration / Title (MV-82), and clearly print the alternate address.
+Include a separate note with your Vehicle Registration/Title Application (pdf) (MV-82), and clearly print the alternate address.
 Do not write the alternate address on your application.
 If you do, DMV will prints the alternate address on your registration document and registration record.

 Can I have my title certificate sent to an address different from my registration?